 My favorite side dish to pair with Pepper Tuna Steak is Roasted Garlic Mashed Potatoes.
 Adding a little roasted garlic to homemade mash is life changing.
 Yes, it has to be homemade.
 The stuff in the box ain’t gone cut it.
 Besides, it’s so easy to make mashed potatoes from scratch that you have no reason not to.

 Finish off the meal with some fresh baby spinach, sauteed in a little olive oil.
 Seasoned with just a pinch of salt & pepper.
 This meal is extremely quick & easy, and perfect for unexpected dinner guests.
 Frozen tuna steaks defrost pretty quickly in cold water.
 So I keep a bag in the freezer for when the mood arises.
+The tuna would also be amazing subbed in for the salmon in my Jerk Salmon Tacos Recipe and with these Sriracha Maple Brussels Sprouts.

 Pepper Tuna Steak With Roasted Garlic Mashed Potatoes